hz436/my-first-repo/README.md

 Hengrui Zhou: B.S in Computer Science at Drexel University.
 M.S. in Business Analytics at Brandeis.
 Wangxu Heng: B.S. in Applied Math at UCLA.
-Xinyi Wang: a few years work experience at a bank in Hong Kong
+Xinyi Wang: a few years work experience at HSBC in Shenzhen